-We have examined the New River Solid Waste Association's (the Association) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2023.
-The Association's management is responsible for the Association's compliance with those requirements.
-Our responsibility is to obtain reasonable assurance by evaluating against the requirements and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.
+We have examined the New River Solid Waste Association's (the Association) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2024.
+The Association's management is responsible for the Association's compliance with those statutory requirements.
+Our responsibility is to obtain reasonable assurance by evaluating the Association's compliance with those requirements and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Association complied with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2023, in all material respects.
-An examination involves performing procedures to obtain evidence about the Association's compliance with those requirements.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of risks of material noncompliance with those requirements, whether due to fraud or error.
+Our examination was conducted in accordance with attestation standards for a direct examination engagement established by the American Institute of Certified Public Accountants (AICPA).
+Those standards require that we obtain reasonable assurance by evaluating whether the Association complied with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2024, and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation of the Association's compliance based on our examination for the year ended September 30, 2024.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of risks that the Association was not in compliance with those statutory requirements in all material respects, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.